-Filing Annual Financial Reports (AFRs) with the FCA for in-scope issuers on this basis becomes mandatory for financial years starting on or after January 2021, but we are encouraging issuers to file on a voluntary basis beforehand to improve transparency and to help themselves prepare.
+Filing Annual Financial Reports (AFRs) with the FCA for in-scope issuers on this basis is mandatory for financial years starting on or after January 2021, but we have encouraged issuers to file on a voluntary basis beforehand to improve transparency and to help themselves prepare.

 More information on the ESEF initiative can be found here.

 Issuers should use the dedicated case category within the ESS submission portal to file structured AFRs with the NSM (‘Annual Financial Reports in Structured Electronic format (ESEF)’).
 The ‘National Storage Mechanism’ case category will continue to be used for unstructured (*.pdf) filings of AFRs.

 Issuers and the public can use the NSM to view and download structured AFRs.

 Summary of the Structured Filing Process

 Issuers should ensure they are familiar with the structured reporting requirements, including the scope of the regime, which type of structured format is appropriate and taxonomies that we permit.

 The filing process is summarised below.
 There is an option for companies to submit tagged reports for validation only – i.e. to test submissions.
 This will mean the AFR will not be published, but an issuer will still receive feedback on whether there were any errors or warnings.